How imbalanced muscles can lead to havoc in your posture and risk for injury.

 Imbalanced muscles that are weak may be easily overcome, which is another way joints become misaligned.

-In a healthy state, all muscles that surround a joint work in harmony with one another, like a symphony.
+In a healthy state, all muscles that surround a joint work in harmony, like a symphony.

 When muscle imbalances are present, the weak muscles are positioned in a way the makes it difficult or impossible for them to contribute support to the joint.
 The result is an interruption in the alignment and natural movement of the joint.